JohnFranchak/roi_coder/readme.md

 - Visualization of coded/uncoded regions

 ## Requirements
-Software is compatible with Matlab 2014a and greater on Windows and Mac (other versions/platforms may be compatible but have not been tested).
+Compatible with Matlab 2014a and greater on Windows and Mac (other versions/platforms may be compatible but have not been tested).

 ## Installation/Setup
 Unzip and copy the 'roi_coding' directory to your system.